Morning Routines. We all have them.

 Sure your kids might fuss.
 Sure they might follow you around the first few days lamenting “…but, but, but what can I doooooooooooooo?“.
 Remember though, this is for the greater good.
 Over time though, you won’t have to wage war for their attention and mornings will automagically (it’s a word.
-Well my 6 year old says it is) go easier in the mornings.
+Well my 6 year old says it is) go smoother.

 Wake up EARLY(IER)